-What’s The Deal On The Port Polson Players and Mission Valley Friends of the Arts?
+What’s The Deal On The Port Polson Players And The Mission Valley Friends Of The Arts?

-Built in 1938, the city-owned log building has been renovated and is maintained by the non-profit Mission Valley Friends of the Arts (MVFA).
-Under a twenty-year lease with the city of Polson, the MVFA has an agreement with the Port Polson Players to serve as caretakers for the facility.
+Built in 1938, the Polson city-owned Theatre on the Lake has been renovated and is maintained by the non-profit Mission Valley Friends of the Arts (MVFA).
+Under a twenty-year lease with the city of Polson (which runs through 2040), the MVFA has an agreement with the Port Polson Players to serve as caretakers for the facility.
 Neal and Karen Lewing, Managing and Artistic Directors for the Players, also serve as secretarial and administrative directors for the MVFA.
-All fundraising drives for MVFA, follow up, publicity, building maintenance, contracted renovation, grant assistance, accountability and facilitation are conducted by the Lewings, on behalf of “The Friends.”
+All fundraising drives for MVFA, follow up, publicity, building maintenance, contracted renovation, grant assistance, accountability, and facilitation are conducted by the Lewings on behalf of “The Friends.”
 MVFA doesn’t pay them for these services; they trade use of the facility to produce theatre.

 The Players three-part program provides students (K-12) with theatre opportunity through Polson School District #23 and an annual Kids Performance Camp.
 A Community Theatre program brings valley-wide performers of all ages together in three to four productions a year.
 Lastly, the Summer Theatre pairs the best Mission Valley talent with Montana theatre professionals, which the Lewings hire for the local tourist season.
 All of this happens at The Beautiful Log Theatre On The Lake.

 MVFA money goes into the building; Box Office receipts go toward producing the actual shows.
 Your tax-deductible contribution provides a space so the Port Polson Players can provide the Plays.
 This synergetic system has made an effective, ANNUAL performing arts program.
 The Players are the fifth oldest, year-round theatre company in the state and both Lewings received The 2016 Montana Governor’s Award for the Arts.